 Glossary CYBERKNIFE Collimator Systems (Cyberknife) 1.
 Fixed collimators (Cones) The Cyberknife has two collimators, a fixed primary a.
-The Cyberknife has 12 interchangeable fixed collimators with apertures of 5, 7.5, 10, collimator and a changeable secondary collimator.
-12.5, 15, 20, 25, 30, 35, 40, 50, 60 mm, defined at a distance of 80 cm from the X- The primary collimator surrounds the X-ray target ray source. and limits the X-ray beam to a narrow cone in the forward direction.
+The Cyberknife has 12 interchangeable fixed collimators with apertures of 5, 7.5, 10 collimator and a changeable secondary collimator.
+12.5, 15, 20, 25, 30, 35, 40, 50, 60 mm, defined at a distance of 80 cm from the $ imes$ The primary collimator surrounds the X-ray target ray source. and limits the X-ray beam to a narrow cone in the forward direction.
 Secondary collimators may be attached to the X-ray head to produce different beam sizes.
 2. Incise Multileaf Collimator (MLC) a.
-The optional Incise Multileaf Collimator (MLC) is a secondary collimator whose aperture is adjustable under computer control. b.
+The optional Incise Multileaf Collimator (MLC) is a secondary collimator whos aperture is adjustable under computer control. b.
 Using tungsten leaves to rapidly adjust the aperture, the MLC can deliver variable shaped beams from each treatment head position.
 3. Iris Variable Aperture Collimator a.
-The optional Iris Variable Aperture Collimator provides the same 12 apertures as the fixed collimators. b.
+The optional Iris Variable Aperture Collimator provides the same 12 apertures as th fixed collimators. b.
 The aperture of the Iris Collimator is adjustable under computer control.

-T c.
-It contains 2 stacked hexagonal banks of tungsten segments that together produce a 12-sided aperture (a regular dodecagon). d.
+C. It contains 2 stacked hexagonal banks of tungsten segments that together produce a 12-sided aperture (a regular dodecagon). d.
 Optional the secondary collimator is an Iris.
 DeltaMan Adjustment The treatment robot and imaging subsystems are independently calibrated to a single point, the isocrystal or imaging centre.
 The DeltaMan adjustment is a correction that accounts for any systematic translational offset between the 2 subsystems.
-Fiducial Tracking a.
-Instead of the skull structure implanted fiducials are used for patient alignment and alignment correction. l k b.
-See Treatment Planning System-Cyberknife.
-Imaging system alignment a.
+Subsystems.
+Field and Translation Fiducial Tracking See Skull Tracking. a.
+Instead of the skull structure implanted fiducials are used for patient alignment and alignment correction. b.
+See Treatment Planning System-Cyberknife. Ν. Imaging avotom alignment Imaging system alignment Imaging system alignment is the calibration a.
 In this procedure the isocentre (Iso-Crystal) should be projected on the central pixel procedure in which the X-ray imaging system is of the imaging panels. conditioned for accurate working. b.
-Conditioning a correct geometrical projection of the imaging panels has been obtained by imaging a well-defined phantom.
-Integrated Treatment Planning System (TPS-Cyberknife re)
+Conditioning a correct geometrical projection of the imaging panels has been conditioned for accurate working. Ν. obtained by imaging a well-defined phantom.
+1 6 - 1 Integrated Treatment Planning System (TPS-Cyberkn ite)